-- (a) Sections 4 through 10 may be enacted without the phrase "... and supplements thereto or revisions thereof ..." - (b) Sections 4 through 10 may be enacted by replacing ". . . except insofar as modified or rejected by regulation . . ." with the phrase ". . . as adopted, or amended and adopted, by rule of the director."
+- (a) Sections 4 through 10 may be enacted without the phrase ". . . and supplements thereto or revisions thereof . . . " - (b) Sections 4 through 10 may be enacted by replacing ". . . except insofar as modified or rejected by regulation . . ." with the phrase ". . . as adopted, or amended and adopted, by rule of the director."

-Either alternative requires action on the part of the director to adopt a current version of Handbook 44 and Uniform Laws or Regulations each time a supplement is added or revision is made by the National Conference on Weights and Measures.
+Either alternative requires action on the part of the Director to adopt a current version of Handbook 44 and Uniform Laws or Regulations each time a supplement is added or revision is made by the NCWM.